 11 March – 1 July 2017

-herman transformed remarkably varied soil samples from the Seychelles Islands and the Jura Mountains became rubbed drawings, revealing the range of colours which are otherwise hidden beneath the undergrowth.
+herman transformed remarkably varied soil samples from the Seychelles Islands and the Jura Mountains into rubbed drawings.
+Through these he reveals the range of colours which are otherwise hidden beneath the undergrowth.
 A framed lapidarium on the wall transformed what began as a seemingly random collection of the world’s pebbles into a little display of wondrous order and variety.
-A floor installation of precisely cut stones from the Steigerwald became a museum for a landscape which has since disappeared, lost to development.
-The exhibition included his life’s work, the comprehensive ‘earth museum catalogue’, recently privately published and for sale as a limited edition.
+A floor installation of precisely cut stones from the Steigerwald became a museum for a lost landscape.
+Many of these stones have since disappeared, covered by development.
+The exhibition included his life’s work, the comprehensive ‘earth museum catalogue’, privately published and for sale as a limited edition.

-herman de vries is an artist steeped in nature.
-He is Dutch, but lives in northern Bavaria, in a region called Unterfranken (Lower Franconia) on the edge of the Steigerwald natural park.
-For his work he collects specimens of all kinds of natural materials and plants, and presents them in ordered grid forms. he decided to concentrate on stones and earth for this exhibition, creating a kind of museum made from nature in its most direct form.
+herman de vries always says that his studio in nature. (see the film below where he talks about the Steigerwald) He is Dutch, but lives in northern Bavaria, in a region called Unterfranken (Lower Franconia).
+His home is on the edge of the Steigerwald natural park.
+For his work he collects specimens of all kinds of natural materials and plants, and presents them in ordered grid forms.
+For this exhibition, he concentrated on stones and earth, creating a kind of natural museum in its most direct form.

 herman trained as a natural scientist, but was then part of the Dutch arm of the international Zero group in the 1960s, a movement prioritising silence, simplicity, order.
 At that time he made works which were entirely white.
 He brought that restraint to his vision of nature, so the sense of order in this work is an artistic one based on repetition, and minimal abstract aesthetics, combined with the precision of science.